GiveMeAjob-job/Leetcode_Python_TuT/README.md

-Below is an **English** version of the primary `README.md` homepage, demonstrating how to link to separate Markdown files (like `heap.md`) for additional details.
-You can adapt it to suit your project’s exact needs.

----

 # Leetcode_Python_TuT

 Welcome to **Leetcode_Python_TuT** — a repository where we organize and explain common **LeetCode** problems using **Python**.
 The code and explanatory notes are grouped by algorithmic or data-structure topics.
 We hope this approach helps you better understand LeetCode challenges and related concepts.